 Except in the lowest unicellular plants, the chlorophyll is always attached to some form of protoplasmic body known as a plastid.
-These are small masses, of varying size and shape, which are embedded in the general cytoplasm of the cell (fig. 87).
+These are small masses, of varying size and shape, which are embedded in the general cytoplasm of the cell (fig. 85).
 Even in the lowly forms it is apparently never uniformly distributed through the body of the protoplast.
 The form, dimensions, and structure of the chloroplast differ considerably in the different groups of plants.
 In some of the filamentous green seaweeds it may appear as variously shaped bands or plates.
 Spirogyra shows it as a spiral band passing round the cell; in Zygnema it has the form of two star-shaped masses which are attached to the cytoplasm by bridles extending to the cell-wall.
 In the brown and red seaweeds the plastids are not green, but have the appropriate colours of the plants.
-These plastids contain other pigments in addition to the chlorophyll, but the latter can be made apparent by extracting the cells with cold distilled water, in which the other pig- FIG. 87.-CHLOROPLASTS EMBEDDED IN THE PROments are soluble.
-In all plants higher in TOPLASM OF A CELL OF the scale than the Algæ the chloroplasts OF A LEAF.
+These plastids contain other pigments in addition to the chlorophyll, but the latter can be made apparent by extracting the cells with cold distilled water, in which the other pig-FIG. 85.-CHLOROPLASTS ments are soluble.
+In all plants higher in TOPLASM OF A CELL OF the scale than the Algae the chloroplasts THE PALISADE TISSUE OF A LEAF. are found as round or oval bodies embedded in the cytoplasm.
+They never occur in the vacuoles of the cells.
+Though normally green, they can assume other colours, such as yellow, brown, or red, but this is due to an alteration of the pigment they contain.
+Examples of this change are afforded by the assumption of the autumnal tints by foliage leaves, and by the changes in colour which are characteristic of ripening fruits.